aws-samples/awsome-inference/2.projects/ray-service/README.md

 Note: The Serve service is created after the Ray Serve applications are ready and running so this process may take approximately 1 minute after the pods are running.

 ### 🎈 4.
 Send Request to Image Classifier
-Prepare one of your own image files or you can use one of the examples in the folder.
-Update `image_path` variable in ['mobilenet_req.py`](MobileNet/mobilenet_req.py).
+Prepare one of your own image files.
+Update `image_path` variable in ['mobilenet_req.py`](MobileNet/mobilenet_req.py) with the location of your .png file.
 Then you can send your request.

 ```bash
 python mobilenet_req.py